fengzifz/GantTask/README.md

 > A Vue.js project

-Gantt Task Management System(GTMS).
-A system which can manage tasks for your team, and create Gantt view automatically for your tasks.
+Gantt Task Management System(GTMS), which can manage tasks for your team, and create Gantt view automatically for your tasks.

-There are many things to do.

 #### Screenshot:
 Projects page